Pimco's Gross problem: who can succeed the 'Bond King'?

 BOSTON When Pimco co-founder Bill Gross' heir apparent abruptly stepped down this week, the news illustrated just how reliant the company is on its star manager, an uncomfortable fact for investors who worry the 69-year-old has not done enough to find a replacement.

-With Mohamed El-Erian, 55, resigning his position as chief executive and co-chief investment officer at the $2 trillion asset manager, all power now appears to be flowing back to Gross, who co-founded Pimco in 1971 and runs the $237 billion Total Return Fund, a mainstay in many retirement portfolios.
+With Mohamed El-Erian, 55, resigning his position as chief executive and co-chief investment officer at the $2 trillion (1.20 trillion pounds) asset manager, all power now appears to be flowing back to Gross, who co-founded Pimco in 1971 and runs the $237 billion (142 billion pounds) Total Return Fund, a mainstay in many retirement portfolios.

 "Pimco's fully engaged.
 Batteries 110 percent charged," Gross said in a Twitter post from the firm's official "@PIMCO" account that still features a photo of Gross and El-Erian side by side.